unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **_Racial Traits_**.
 You can add racial traits to an NPC.
 For example, a halfling druid might have a speed of 25 feet and the Lucky trait.
 Adding racial traits to an NPC doesn’t alter its challenge rating.
 For more on racial traits, see the _Player’s Handbook_.

-**_Spell Swaps_**.
-One way to customize an NPC spellcaster is to replace one or more of its spells.
-You can substitute any spell on the NPC’s spell list with a different spell of the same level from the same spell list.
-Swapping spells in this manner doesn’t alter an NPC’s challenge rating.
+**_Tek Swaps_**.
+One way to customize an NPC tekcaster is to replace one or more of its tek skills.
+You can substitute any tek skill on the NPC’s tek skill list with a different tek skill of the same level from the same tek skill list.
+Swapping tek skills in this manner doesn’t alter an NPC’s challenge rating.

 **_Armor and Weapon Swaps_**.
 You can upgrade or downgrade an NPC’s armor, or add or switch weapons.
 Adjustments to Armor Class and damage can change an NPC’s challenge rating.